LPE via FD overflow in libcasper (FreeBSD)

 Vulnerability Analysis

-CVE-2026-39461 can be exploited with local system access, and does not require authorization privileges or user interaction.
+CVE-2026-39461 can be exploited with local system access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have a small impact on confidentiality, a small impact on integrity, and a small impact on availability.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 Weakness Type